Day 03 (S2)

 "We can use my horse" said Alice, now that she was up again, "I have a broomstick I can ride instead, it's almost as fast as a horse anyway."

-They fasten the body of the creature to the little hinny, Rina still staring at the hole that her icicle left in its face - unsure what this change in her magic really means.
-They all get on their horses and begin to ride toward Stoneslope again.
+They fastened the body of the creature to the little hinny, Rina still staring at the hole that her icicle left in its face - unsure what this change in her magic really means.
+They all got on their horses and began to ride toward Stoneslope again.

-However, before they leave the vicinity, the black swirling magic conjured hundreds of Shadow People, all the size of people.
-The shadows begin to lunge toward the party like a giant wave.
+However, before they leave the vicinity, the black swirling magic conjured hundreds of Shadow People.
+The shadows began to lunge toward the party like a giant wave.

 "Go, Run!" said Kin, "I'll hang a little behind and keep them at bay!"

-And so, around Midnight, they leave Riverbend with a gallop of their horses - the body of the monster in tow.
+And so, around Midnight, they left Riverbend with a gallop of their horses - the body of the monster in tow.